Consensys/permissioning-smart-contracts/README.md

 ## How to deploy and setup contracts
 1. Run `truffle migrate`

-After this step, you should have your Rules contract deployed on the network.
-This will also update the Ingress contract with the name and version of the Rules contract.
+After this step, you should have your Rules and Admin contracts deployed on the network.
+This will also update the Ingress contract with the name and version of the Rules and Admin contracts.

 ## Add and Remove Enodes to the whitelist
 1. Run `truffle console`